-Research and development expenses for the three months ended March 31, 2007 decreased 9 percent compared to the three months ended March 31, 2006 primarily as a result of the submission of our NDA for Elestrin in February 2006, and the subsequent reduction in Elestrin-related expenditures following that submission.
+Research and development expenses for the three months ended June 30, 2007 increased 23 percent compared to the three months ended June 30, 2006 primarily as a result of the commencement of our Phase III clinical development program for LibiGel in December 2006.

-General and administrative expenses for the three months ended March 31, 2007 decreased 44 percent compared to the three months ended March 31, 2006 primarily as a result of legal fees incurred and related provisions recorded in the first quarter of 2006 in connection with a personnel-related matter.
+General and administrative expenses for the three months ended June 30, 2007 decreased four percent compared to the three months ended June 30, 2006 primarily as a result of a reduction in legal fees incurred in the first quarter of 2007 due to the settlement of a personnel-related matter during the third quarter of 2006.

-Stock compensation expense decreased 74% as a result of the recognition of \$220,798 in non-cash stock-based compensation expense during the three months ended March 31, 2007 compared to \$859,013 for the three months ended March 31, 2006.
-A portion of the expense related to a March 2007 grant of options with immediate vesting to a non-employee consultant of the Company, which was fully expensed on the grant date due to the term of the award.
-The Company's other stock option grants have remaining service lives of one to ten years and will be amortized over that period.
-Certain of the Company's stock option grants also have milestone provisions, which will result in recognition of expense when such milestones are probable of being reached.
+Stock compensation expense increased 23% as a result of the recognition of \$142,905 in non-cash stock-based compensation expense during the three months ended June 30, 2007 compared to \$116,209 for the three months ended June 30, 2006.
+Our stock option grants have remaining service lives of one to ten years and will be amortized over the remaining vesting period.
+Certain of our stock option grants also have milestone-based vesting provisions, which will result in recognition of expense when such milestones are probable of being reached.

-Interest income for the three months ended March 31, 2007 increased 52 percent compared to interest income for the three months ended March 31, 2006 as a result of higher average invested cash balances and higher average interest rates on invested cash balances during the first three months of 2007 compared to the same period in 2006.
+Interest income for the three months ended June 30, 2007 increased 229 percent compared to interest income for the three months ended June 30, 2006 as a result of higher average invested cash balances and higher average interest rates on invested cash balances during the three month period ended June 30, 2007 compared to the same period in 2006.